Music-and-Culture-Technology-Lab/omnizart/README.md

 ## Command Test
 To actually install and test the `omnizart` command, execute `make install`.
 This will automatically create a virtual environment and install everything needed inside it.
 After installation, just follow the instruction showing on the screen to activate the environment, then type `omnizart --help` to check if it works.
 After testing the command, type `deactivate` to leave the virtual environment.

+## Others
+### Log Level
+The default log level is set to `warn`.
+You can change it by exporting environment variable *LOG_LEVEL* to one of `debug`, `info`, `warning`, `error`, or `critical`.
+The verbosity is sorted from high to low (debug -> critical).
+For the consideration behind the log level design, please refer to the [soruce code](https://github.com/Music-and-Culture-Technology-Lab/omnizart/blob/master/omnizart/utils.py#L20) or the [documentation page](https://music-and-culture-technology-lab.github.io/omnizart-doc/utils.html#omnizart.utils.get_logger)